 This Northern Highbush variety is known for the sweetness and excellent taste of its large berries, according to the New Jersey Agricultural Experiment Station of the USDA.

-Leaves turn crimson in the fall, and the disease-resistant plants can reach max heights over 6 feet at maturity, with a spread of 3-6 feet.
+Leaves turn crimson in the fall, and the disease-resistant plants can reach max heights over six feet at maturity, with a spread of three to six feet.

 6. Pink Icing (Zones 5-10)

-With a mature height of 3-4 feet and an upright mounded spread 4-5 feet, the blue berries are ready for harvest mid-season, and known for their robust flavor.
+With a mature height of three to four feet and an upright mounded spread of four to five feet, the blue berries are ready for harvest mid-season, and known for their robust flavor.

 New growth in the spring adds ornamental interest, with leaves in varying shades pink, mixed with blue and dark green, and an attractive turquoise blue hue in winter.